sheila-anne/sheila-anne/src/pages/pura-vida-retreat.md

 - Transportation to/from Liberia airport (if you arrive within a window/time frame that will be provided closer to trip for group transport)
 - Playa Grande Local Night Market
 - All tips for Sol Sanctuary Staff
-- Access to private yoga shala to use own your own as you wish
+- Access to private yoga shala to use on your own as you wish

 ## What's Not Included